All Products

 Prerequisites

-Before you start, obtain and configure an API key and set the API key as an environment variable (This method is being deprecated).
+Before you start, get an API key and set it as an environment variable.
 If you use the DashScope SDK to make calls, you also need to install the SDK.

 Sample code

-The SDK encapsulates the asynchronous processing logic, which makes the upper-level interface behave like a synchronous call where a single request waits for the final result.
-In contrast, the curl example shows two separate asynchronous API operations: one to submit a task and another to query the result.
+The SDK encapsulates the asynchronous processing logic.
+The interface behaves like a synchronous call, where a single request waits for the final result.
+The curl example shows two separate asynchronous API operations: submitting a task and querying the result.

 Python